ParaToolsInc/salt/README.md

 cmake -Wdev -Wdeprecated -S . -B build cmake --build build --parallel # Add --verbose to debug something going wrong
 ```
+To specify a TAU installation for testing other than the one used by the [salt-dev] container
+you can add `-DTAU_ROOT=<dir>` to the first cmake invocation.

 If the Ninja build system is present and you prefer it to Makefiles
 (it's already present in the [salt-dev] container image),